All vaccine labels and inserts state that vaccines are for use in “healthy dogs only.”

 Vaccinating a stressed or ill dog violates our Hippocratic Oath: Above All Do No Harm.

-I liken such vaccination to playing Russian Roulette with an animal’s immune system — with 5 of the 6 barrels loaded, not just 1.
+I liken such vaccination to playing Russian Roulette with an animal’s immune system — but with 5 of the 6 barrels loaded, not just 1.

 If negative reactions are severe enough, and immediate, most people will connect the reaction to the shot.
 However, if the reaction develops over a few weeks or months, you may not tie it to the shot – and your vet probably won’t either.